justinmk/notes/git_slides/slides.md

     imagine any number of trees mashed together.
 The resulting commit will list N commits as its parents.

-Notice that a rebase is a "2-way merge" over and over--you are merging two trees for each commit in the series.
+Notice that a rebase is a "2-way merge" (AKA: a "patch" ;) over and over-- merging 2 trees (instead of 3) for each commit in the series.
+A patch (2-way merge) assumes linear history, whereas a 3-way merge implies divergent history (branches).

+Now that we understand a merge, the idea of a "merge commit" becomes obvious, and it becomes obvious why the commits in the merged branch may appear "long ago" in the history graph:
+    - those commits were never actually applied to the target branch.
+Only the _merge commit_ exists on the target branch.
+    - the graph shows the commit ancestry; commit-date is irrelevant.

 1. https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging